 Adults can explain the source of the gait disorder, but younger children cannot.
 As a result, imaging studies, such as CT or MRIs, will be useful in determining the source of the discomfort that is causing these abnormalities of gait.
 Physical therapies, anti-inflammatory medications, corticosteroid injections, and even surgery to treat the underlying cause will help alleviate pain.

 In the same way that “the face is the index of the mind,” your walking style is an index of your health.
-If you notice any abnormalities of gait, seek medical attention right away.
+If you notice any gait abnormality types, seek medical attention right away.
 Ignoring your body’s warning signs may aggravate the situation, resulting in serious consequences.
 If proper treatment is received on time, the antalgic gait will resolve in a short period of time.
-Other abnormalities of gait, on the other hand, may necessitate serious intervention.
+Other types of gait patterns, on the other hand, may necessitate serious intervention.
 Inadequate management can result in permanent disabilities in both children and adults.